phips/aws-jenkins/README.md

 ``--extra-vars="set_dns=True dns_zone=ZONENAME"`` at runtime and an entry ``ci.ZONENAME`` will also be created.

-*NOTE*: The first part of the play, 'ec2.yaml', is not idempotent.
-Every time it is run, it will create a new EC2 instance.
+*NOTE*: The first part of the play, 'ec2.yaml' will create a new EC2 instance **every time it is run**.
+This is the nature of the ec2 module.